Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

 It is remarked that we have also performed reconstruction based on unpolarized incident light, joint inversion using input data for several polar angles of incidence, and joint inversion based on simultaneously use of input data corresponding to p- and s-polarized incident light (see Ref.~\cite{Simonsen2014-05}).
 The values obtained in this way for the reconstructed parameters did only improve marginally relative to the results reported in Table~\ref{tab:Ex01}; hence, we do not give additional details here.
+Furthermore, we have also performed reconstruction of simulated scattering data obtained for some non-Gaussian correlation functions with satisfactory results~(results not shown).